jheffat/Codes_Lab/Calculator_in_one_string/README.md

 # Calculator in one string
-Calculate everything what is in the string, of course must have only numbers and supported operators .

-ex.: "34+7*3-44/2*2.5"
+This function takes a string that contains numbers and math symbols, then calculates the result — just like Python’s eval(), but safer and more controlled.

+For example:
+"34+73-44/22.5"

-Is a function that will perform same task as eval() does, but limited, the function is written in scientific mode which it follows the arithmetic rules.
+It’s written in scientific mode, meaning it follows the proper arithmetic order: parentheses, exponents, multiplication/division, and addition/subtraction.

-Despite the existence of the eval() method in python, I wrote this generic to exercise my logic and understand how eval() works.
+I built this function as a personal project to practice logical thinking and better understand how eval() actually works behind the scenes.

-It will perfom a huge operation using - + * / and ^(Exponential notation) in one string.

-operators supported:
+Supported operators include:
-- --Addition
-- --Multiplacation
-- --subtraction
-- --Division
-- --Exponential notation(Still in Development)
+➕ addition, ➖ subtraction, ✖️ multiplication, ➗ division, and ^ exponentiation (still in progress).